vratix-dev/express-ts-starter/README.md

-# Express.js TypeScript Project Created with Vratix
+# Express.js TypeScript Project Created with Line0

+Continue building more features using [Line0](https://line0.dev) and connect your GitHub for a seamless 2-way sync!

 ## Features